KarthigaN21/SQL-Sales-Analysis/README.md

 ## 🔍 Project Overview
 This project focuses on analyzing sales data using SQL.
-Data cleaning was performed by handling refund transactions and invalid records.
+Data cleaning and transformation were performed using SQL before visualization.

 ## 📊 Key Analysis Performed
 - Total revenue and order analysis